brynnaconway/FindingNemoRacingGame/README.md

     turtle, you will get a speed boost that will zoom you forward.
 You are continually moving along and avoiding obstacles.
 Eventually, if you are successful, you will reach Marlin and Dory and have made it home.
 Whichever user reaches Marlin and Dory first will win.

-    Once a player has reached home and the game is over, the screen will close.
+Once a player has won, a message will appear on their screen.
-    NEED TO EXPLAIN